MT-123/my-camp/docs/features.md

 - ![RDS-schema-creation-diagram.png](RDS-schema-creation-diagram.png)
   the structure of creating tables on private RDS MySQL DB instace
 - ![docker-diagram.png](docker-diagram.png)
-  the structure of website hosted on localhost with app container and database container(MySQL or MongoDB)
+  the structure of website hosted locally by app container and database container(MySQL or MongoDB)
 - [create-tables-to-RDS.md](./create-tables-to-RDS.md): procedure to create SQL schema with AWS RDS MySQL instance not exposed to Internet
 - [project-progress-log.md](./project-progress-log.md): the detailed progress log of this project